malavolti/HOWTO-Install-and-Configure-Shibboleth-Identity-Provider/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Tomcat8.md

   * Put all the downloded files into ```/opt/shibboleth-idp/messages``` directory
     * Restart Tomcat by: ```service tomcat restart```

-13. Enable the SAML2 support by changing the ```idp-metadata.xml``` and disable the SAML v1.x deprecated support:
+13. Enable the SAML2 support by changing the ```idp-metadata.xml``` and disabling the SAML v1.x deprecated support:
   * ```vim /opt/shibboleth-idp/metadata.xml```
     ```bash
     STRINGS TO REMOVE: